 The safety of our Bethel Christian family is a top priority!
-Some of the things we have done include moving kids ministry online, offering Wednesday and Sunday services online on Facebook and YouTube, and offering 2 services; one for higher risk individuals and one for families and everyone else.
-We have designated rows for spaced seating, have propped doors open, and have closed the Hebrews Cafe.
+Some of the things we have done include: additional ministry online, offering 2 services; one for higher risk individuals and one for families and everyone else.
+We have designated rows for spaced seating, have propped doors open, and have closed the Hebrews Café.
 Hand sanitizer is available, and we no longer pass communion or offering plates down rows.
 Communion is pre-packaged and passed out on arrival by a greeter wearing a mask and gloves.
 Offering can be given in kiosks located outside the sanctuary as well as online, via text message, or by mail.

 8. Are masks required to attend services?